Asolo Falcon GV Review

 Our lead reviewer pulled these boots out of the box, slipped them on, and took off to guide a 3-day ascent of North Palisade in the Sierra Nevada.
 While not technically difficult, this route travels through trail and talus, up scree, and over rough passes.
 He found the Falcon GV to be immediately comfortable, requiring no break-in period, as the outer material is made from a combination of soft suede and nylon mesh.

-The toe box is roomy but is still able to be laced securely enough to scramble over boulders confidently, and the TPU toe cap protects your toes.
+The toe box is roomy but can still be laced securely enough to scramble confidently over boulders, and the TPU toe cap protects your toes.
 The lacing system is traditional, making it easy to replace the laces once worn out.
 We tested these boots in both hot and cool conditions and were impressed at how well they breathed even during high-output ascents.

 With a relatively tall ankle collar, the Falcon GV snugly protects us from rolling our ankles while hiking over rough or uneven ground, situations where we are at our most vulnerable as hikers.
 These boots are more narrow than others, with a forefoot width of 4.25", which is generally speaking a liability, though we found their width to be appropriate and did not feel at any greater risk of rolling our ankles.

 Compared to a stiffer model, these boots are soft and pliable in the sole.
-This translates into better smearing ability on the rock, though more fatigued feet at the end of a hiking day and the ability to feel more pointy objects on the trail.
+Though this makes for better smearing ability on the rock, it also translates into more fatigued feet at the end of a hiking day and the ability to feel more pointy objects on the trail.

 Traction

 The Falcon GV boots showed overall average performance in traction when considering all the terrain types we encountered.
 This boot features a quality Vibram rubber compound called MegaGrip, which has been used effectively in high-performance approach shoes and is certainly some of the stickiest rubber in this review.
 The sole uses a lower profile lug pattern than most.
-This makes these boots quite useful on slabby rock, but limited in usefulness on loose or wet terrain.
+This makes these boots quite useful on slabby rock but limits their usefulness on loose or wet terrain.

 Water Resistance